 Camiguin Island in Mindanao

 Mindanao is in the southern part of the Philippine archipelago.
-Although it is sad that the area has always been fraught with civil unrest, there is so much of the island group to explore.
-Camiguin, a small volcanic island about 90 kilometers to the North of Cagayan de Oro City, is deemed as the region’s hidden gem.
+Although sadly, the area has always been fraught with civil unrest, there is so much of the island group to explore.
+Camiguin, a small volcanic island about 90 kilometers to the North of Cagayan de Oro City, is deemed the region’s hidden gem.

-It is the smallest province in the area of Northern Mindanao and houses five towns.
+It is the smallest province in Northern Mindanao and houses five towns.
 Its capital city is Mambajao, but due to the island’s volcanic nature, it has one of the smallest populations in the country.
 Yes, Camiguin is an island born of fire.
-Seven volcanoes are responsible for shaping Camiguin’s landscape; one of them is Mount Hibok-Hibok which is still an active volcano.
+Seven volcanoes are responsible for shaping Camiguin’s landscape; one is Mount Hibok-Hibok which is still an active volcano.

 What the Island Has to Offer

-Volcanic soil and other minerals are responsible for Camiguin’s abundant agriculture.
-Coffee and vegetables are among the best exports as well as the best abaca fiber in the land.
-In recent years, expats have settled down in Camiguin and opened small inns and other commercial establishments.
-For the most part, though, the island remains pristine and non- commercialized and offers breathtaking vistas no matter what time of the day.
+The volcanic soil and other minerals are responsible for Camiguin’s abundant agriculture.
+Coffee and vegetables are among the best exports and the best abaca fiber on the land.
+In recent years, ex-pats have settled down in Camiguin and opened small inns and other commercial establishments.
+For the most part, though, the island remains pristine and non-commercialized and offers breathtaking vistas no matter what time of the day.

 Also Read: Top Things to Do and See in Camiguin

-Divers are in for a treat at the sunken cemetery; while trekking and hiking enthusiasts are more than welcome to climb the stations of the cross carved out of the Old Volcano.
-It is one of Camiguin’s most visited spots, along with Katibawasan falls which offers cascading ice-cold water.
+Divers are in for a treat at the sunken cemetery, while trekking and hiking enthusiasts are more than welcome to climb the stations of the cross carved out of the Old Volcano.
+It is one of Camiguin’s most visited spots, along with Katibawasan falls which offer cascading ice-cold water.